-“Follow your passion!”
 “No, that’s stupid!
 Get a skill and follow that!
 You will learn to be passionate about what you’re good at!”

-What is going on here?
+What’s going on here?

 I was always a firm believer in the school of thought that said you had to actually care about what you do–if not outright enjoy it–in order to have a fulfilling and meaningful life and career.
-I say this as somebody who followed the typical cultural traps and ended up in a career that I do not care much for.
+I say this as somebody who fell into the typical cultural traps and ended up in a career that I do not care much for.
 You see, my dream was to be a professional musician in any capacity, not just the typical pie-in-the-sky “I wanna be famous” path that so many musicians follow.
-I would have been happy as a session musician, an academician, a teacher–in fact, at one point, I was a music education major.
+I would have been happy as a session musician, an academician, a teacher–in fact, at one point, I was a music education major.So what happened?

 In addition to listening to some horrible advice, I chose the decidedly non-passion option.